-The course is designed to familiarize students with specific written and oral communication skills needed to develop competitive grants and proposals for international health programs, public programs and communitybased organizational settings.
+The course is designed to familiarize students with specific written and oral communication skills needed to develop competitive grants and proposals for international health programs, public programs and community-based organizational settings.
 The course incorporates a focus on cultural competency while establishing fundamental proposal development skills that facilitate public health practice.

-\This course is specifically for students who entered the program prior to Fall 2012.
-This course will not be offered in the 2013-2014 academic year.\
+This is a core course specifically for students who entered the program prior to Fall 2012.
+This course will be offered as an elective for future academic years.

-MPH 508 Community Health Assessment & Improvement (3 credit hours)

-Prerequisite: MPH 505 Fundamentals of Public Health
+MPH 508 Community Health Assessment & Improvement (3 credit hours) Prerequisite: MPH 505 Fundamentals of Public Health